ashley-brown13/chatty-ashley/README.md

 ### Chat Page

-The Chat Page includes the live message board and form for sending your message.
+The Chat Page includes the live message board and the form for sending your message.
 The message board scroll is programmed to update each time a message is added, so that users always know when a new message has arrived.
-In addition, I utilized Lodash and a react hooks to implement a 'Scroll to Bottom' button that reveals itself when a user moves from the bottom view of the message board.
+In addition, I utilized the Lodash debounce function and react hooks to implement a 'Scroll to Bottom' button that reveals itself when a user moves from the bottom view of the message board.

+Though this chat application currently only has one channel, if I was to continue building it out, I would allow users to create additional channels.
+This could be implemented with Firestore subcollections.
+I would also add a sidebar that show all users that are currently present in the app.

 <p align="center">
   <img src="https://github.com/ashley-brown13/chatty-ashley/blob/main/client/public/images/Screen%20Shot%202021-07-29%20at%204.41.23%20AM.png" alt="chat page">